roe-dl/weewx-skyfield-almanac/README.md

 The object identification number is unique.
 The only reason it is connected to the file name here is to make it possible to use one single format specification for a whole set of satellites.

+### Stars

+From 1989 to 1993 ESA's Hipparcos satellite imaged the celestial sphere, and afterwards a new high accuracy star catalogue was calculated and published, called the Hipparcos catalogue.
+It contains 118218 stars from all over the sky.
+Skyfield can download and use that catalogue and so can this WeeWX extension.
+The URL is included in Skyfield.
+No configuration is required so far.

 ## FAQ